AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 What the teacher does: The teacher provides sentence starters to help learners articulate the causal links between the different factors leading to World War 1.

-What learners produce: Learners complete the partially completed concept map, using the sentence starters to explain the relationships between the different causes of World War 1.
+What learners produce: Learners complete the partly finished concept map.
+They use the sentence starters to explain how the different causes of World War 1 are linked.

-Researchers like Paivio (1971) and Sadoski (2005) show that learners need concrete visuals.
+Paivio (1971) and Sadoski's dual-coding work suggest that concrete words, imagery, and relevant visual representations can support memory and comprehension, but visuals should match the learning goal rather than be treated as universally necessary.
 Abstract vocabulary, like 'ambiguous', can be difficult to grasp.
 Offer learners images to help them understand new words.

 Action: The teacher uses an AI image generator to create literal, flat-vector icons for each target word.
 The prompt states: "Simple black and white line drawing representing ambiguity, a literal fork in a road, minimalist, thick lines, pure white background, no shading".